 - Showy milkweed (Asclepias speciosa) – Flowers are fragrant and pretty.
 Best confined to a pot because of its invasive tendency.
 Grows in western U.S. to Canada and is equivalent to common milkweed in the east.
 Showy milkweed needs a five gallon (19 L.) or larger container.

 How to Grow Milkweed in a Pot

-Info suggests combining potted milkweeds with nectar rich flowers in the same container to provide necessary nourishment to the Monarch and other butterflies.
-This encourages them to return to the area where containers are, so locate them near a seating area where you can best enjoy.
+Info suggests combining potted milkweeds with nectar-rich flowers in the same container to provide necessary nourishment to the Monarch and other butterflies.
+This encourages them to return to the area where containers are, so locate them near a seating area where you can best enjoy them.